Toowoomba - West

 Toowoomba - West has emerging levels of nearby infrastructure activity, ranking in the 20thth percentile nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 41 projects that could impact this region.
-Notable initiatives include Glenvale Town Centre, Gainsborough Lodge, Glenvale Road Townhouses, and Glenvale Health Hub, as detailed below.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 38 projects likely to impact the area.
+Notable projects include Glenvale Town Centre, Gainsborough Lodge, Glenvale Road Townhouses, and Glenvale Health Hub.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.